KristianTan/listMaker/README.md

 nothing
 ```

 ## JWT implementation
 To implement JWT into this project, the server issues a token when a user registers a new account or logs in to an existing account.
-Logged in users can edit and access their lists without the list passphrase.
+Logged in users can edit and access their lists without the list passphrase, and save lists to their account.